Auto Path 1Tags: control and think

 The autonomous we have now is very simple, but this is only our first version.
 There are multiple steps that can be taken to increase the amount of points we score during autonomous.

 In testing, I've noticed that (depending on how successfully we initialize our robot) the stone we pick up during autonomous sometimes drags on the ground.
-This creates a restistive force that is not healthy of our intake arm, which is mounted on the robot by a singular axle.
-To fix this, we can add code to slightly raise the arm before we begin moving.
+This creates a resistive force that is not healthy of our intake arm, which is mounted on the robot by a singular axle.
+To fix this, we can add code to slightly raise the arm before we began moving.